blankly-finance/blankly-docs/content/en/websockets/websocket_manager.md

 ## `get_feed(override_symbol=None, override_exchange=None)`

 Get the full ticker array.
+The max length of this is set in `settings.json`

 ### Arguments